Erhannis/delay_freeze_demo/README.md

 Demo of RTIC delay not returning.
 Note that it's currently configured to get flashed via probe-rs.
+(Hook up the target chip via a serial debugger and do `cargo run`.)
 Expect to see like

 ```
 ...